What parents need to know about long COVID in children

 How long can long COVID last for children?

-While children tend to recover much faster than adults do, but there are some cases where children can continue to feel symptoms for more than six months later.
+While children tend to recover much faster than adults do, children can continue to feel symptoms for more than six months.
 Generally speaking, though, recovery time for children is determined by preexisting health and the severity of initial infections.
 In the vast majority of cases, children recover within a few months.

 What signs should parents look out for?